CoderzHub1/backend-todo_application/README.md

 - **MongoDB Tasks**: `todo_tasks` database
   - Collection: One per user (identified by email)

-## Error Handling

-The API provides error responses with descriptive messages:
-- **400 Bad Request**: Invalid request body or missing required fields
-- **500 Internal Server Error**: Database or server-side errors

-Errors are logged to stderr with detailed information for debugging.

 ## Authentication Flow

+### Password-Based Authentication (Legacy)

 1. User creates an account via `/create-user`
-2. User authenticates via `/auth` endpoint
+2. User authenticates via `/auth` endpoint with email and password
-3. User includes `auth_pass` field in requests that require authentication (add-task, update-task, get-tasks)
-4. Backend verifies credentials using bcrypt password verification
+3. Backend verifies credentials using bcrypt password verification
+4. Upon success, a JWT token is returned

+### JWT-Based Authentication

+1. User obtains a JWT token by authenticating via `/auth` endpoint
+2. User includes the JWT token in the `auth_jwt` field for protected endpoints (e.g., `/add-task`)
+3. Backend verifies JWT token signature and claims
+4. User can verify JWT token validity using `/jwt-auth` endpoint

+### Task Operations

+- For `/add-task`: Include `auth_jwt` from the `/auth` response
+- For `/delete-task`: Include original email and password for authentication
+- For `/update-task`: Only requires email address
+- For `/get-tasks`: Only requires email address

 ## Running the Server